-When the framework for Phase II of Connecting and Enabling the Next Billion(s) was developed, various stakeholders emphasized the importance of investigating local, national and regional specificities that are relevant when tackling connectivity challenges.
-Similarly, many contributions received in Phase II stressed the differences in access to and costs of broadband in developing and LDCs versus developed countries; along with the particular difficulties certain groups have in gaining access (e.g. women, elderly and/or disabled people) (e.g. ISOC, 2015), the impact of rural contexts (APC, 2016b), as well as other specificities.
-APC, for instance, points out that of the people who are not yet online, the vast majority derive from developing regions (2015a).
+When the framework for Phase II of Connecting and Enabling the Next Billion(s) was developed, various stakeholders emphasised the importance of investigating local, national, and regional specificities that are relevant when tackling connectivity challenges.
+Similarly, many contributions received in Phase II stressed the differences in access to and costs of broadband in developing and LDCs versus developed countries, along with the particular difficulties certain groups have in gaining access (e.g., women, the elderly, and/or disabled people) (e.g., ISOC, 2015), the impact of rural contexts (APC, 2016b), as well as other specificities.
+APC, for instance, points out that of the people who are not yet online, the vast majority derives from developing regions (2015a).

-To gather more information on these specificities, NRIs were encouraged in particular to submit input identifying local challenges and showcasing success stories in addition to general outreach in a call for input (see the Methodology for more details regarding the methods used to gather contributions).
+To gather more information on these specificities, NRIs in particular were encouraged in particular to submit input identifying local challenges and showcasing success stories in addition to general outreach in a call for input (see the Methodology for more details regarding the methods used to gather contributions).
+During a main session at IGF 2016, NRIs were also encouraged to give feedback on the challenge of meaningful access (IGF, 2016b).
+As far as was reasonably possible, such input has been summarised in this section where relevant.

 In their contributions, many stakeholders reiterate the importance of taking local conditions into account in adapting policy options for connecting and enabling the next billion(s).
 For instance, a public comment received by the APrIGF when it gathered input for Phase II notes that 'technology is not working in vacuum, the same with the Internet.
 It depends on many factors and how you connect is also important' (2016b).
 Mexico's Federal Telecommunications Institute similarly points out that each country has 'its own peculiarities, complexities and challenges' which have to be considered when developing and implementing recommendations and strategies (2016).
-APC also stresses its contributions that 'there is no "one-size-fits-all" solution' to connecting and enabling the next billion(s) (2016a) and that 'local conditions vary considerably from country to country' (2015a).
+Furthermore, APC also stresses in its contributions that 'there is no "one-size-fits-all" solution' to connecting and enabling the next billion(s) (2016a) and that 'local conditions vary considerably from country to country' (2015a).

-In compiling this part of Phase II, contributions were analysed for commonalities and differences with the aim of identifying themes important when adapting, developing and implementing policy options for connecting and enabling users at diverse levels.
+In compiling this part of Phase II, contributions were analysed for commonalities and differences with the aim of identifying themes relevant to and important for adapting, developing, and implementing policy options for connecting and enabling users at diverse levels.
 These themes are not only potentially useful to local communities and policymakers, but also to investors and the variety of initiatives currently addressing digital divides.